chicolucio/credit-card-fraud/README.md

 ├── AUTHORS.md              <- List of developers and maintainers.
 ├── CHANGELOG.md            <- Changelog to keep track of new features and fixes.
 ├── CONTRIBUTING.md         <- Guidelines for contributing to this project.
-├── Dockerfile              <- Build a docker container with `docker build .`.
 ├── LICENSE.txt             <- License as chosen on the command-line.
 ├── README.md               <- The top-level README for developers.
-├── configs                 <- Directory for configurations of model & application.
 ├── data
 │   ├── external            <- Data from third party sources.
 │   ├── interim             <- Intermediate data that has been transformed.